Antoni Gaudi: Inspired by Nature

 by | Jun 22, 2023 | Features

 Gaudi designed extraordinary structures that were totally inspired by the ordinary.
-Spain is full of these spectacular structures that are designed by Gaudi.
-He is the chief architect of the famous La Sagrada Familia, La Pedrera-Casa Milà, Casa Batlló, Park Güell, Casa Vicens Gaudí, El Capricho de Gaudí and more.
+Spain is full of spectacular structures designed by Gaudi.
+He is the chief architect of the famous La Sagrada Familia Basilica, La Pedrera-Casa Milà, Casa Batlló, Park Güell, Casa Vicens Gaudí, El Capricho de Gaudí and more.

 Antoni Gaudi passed away at 74 leaving some of his work on the Sagrada Familia incomplete.
 This is the largest unfinished Catholic Church and construction is likely to finish by 2026 with the building instructions left by Gaudi himself.